wadave/vertex-ai-agents/a2a-on-ae-multiagent/README.md

 ├── pyproject.toml
 ├── README.md
 └── uv.lock
 ```

-## **2. Deploy MCP servers**
+### 2. Deploy MCP servers

-Go to a2a_multiagent_mcp_app/mcp_servers folder, follow the `README.md` to set up Cloud Run
+Navigate to the `a2a_multiagent_mcp_app/mcp_servers` directory and follow the `README.md` file to set up the MCP servers on Cloud Run.

-## **3. Deploy A2A Agents**
+### 3. Deploy A2A Agents

-Go to a2a_multiagent_mcp_app/a2a_agents folder, follow the `README.md` to set up A2A agents on Agent Engine.
+Navigate to the `a2a_multiagent_mcp_app/a2a_agents` directory and follow the `README.md` file to set up the A2A agents on Agent Engine.

-## **4. Run the Application**
+### 4. Run the Application

-go to a2a_multiagent_mcp_app/frontend folder_option1/2, follow the `README.md` to run the application.
+Navigate to either `a2a_multiagent_mcp_app/frontend_option1` or `a2a_multiagent_mcp_app/frontend_option2` and follow the `README.md` to run the application.

 ## Disclaimer

-Important: The sample code provided is for demonstration purposes and illustrates the mechanics of the Agent-to-Agent (A2A) protocol.
+**Important**: The sample code provided is for demonstration purposes and illustrates the mechanics of the Agent-to-Agent (A2A) protocol.
 When building production applications, it is critical to treat any agent operating outside of your direct control as a potentially untrusted entity.

 All data received from an external agent—including but not limited to its AgentCard, messages, artifacts, and task statuses—should be handled as untrusted input.
 For example, a malicious agent could provide an AgentCard containing crafted data in its fields (e.g., description, name, skills.description).
 If this data is used without sanitization to construct prompts for a Large Language Model (LLM), it could expose your application to prompt injection attacks.
 Failure to properly validate and sanitize this data before use can introduce security vulnerabilities into your application.

 Developers are responsible for implementing appropriate security measures, such as input validation and secure handling of credentials to protect their systems and users.

 ## License

 This project is licensed under the [MIT License](LICENSE).